mikke89/RmlUiDoc/pages/cpp_manual/debugger.md

 If the debugger picks up another click on the active element, the click will fall through to the element itself.

+The element info dialog has some settings that can be toggled:

+* `*` `Select elements`.
+When this setting is disabled, the debugger will no longer intercept mouse clicks in the document, keeping the info on the currently selected element.
+* `D` `Draw element dimensions`.
+Toggle to enable or disable drawing the debug area of the selected element.
+* `U` `Update info continuously`.
+When enabled, the listed properties of the element will be refreshed automatically.

+All settings are enabled by default.

 As these tools are all open source, we encourage you to add more features if you find the debugger doesn't give you the information you need.
 You can find the source for the debugger plugin in the `Source/Debugger/`{:.path} directory within your RmlUi installation.

 ### Initialisation

+To use RmlDebugger, include `<RmlUi/Debugger.h>`{:.incl} in your application and link with `RmlDebugger`{:.incl}.

 To start the debugger, call `Rml::Debugger::Initialise()` with the context you want the debugger menu rendered into.
-You'll need to include `<RmlUi/Debugger.h>`{:.incl}.

 ```cpp
 // Initialises the debug plugin.
 The debugger will be loaded into the given context.